cesarbarone/angula-module-sample/README.md

 # angular-module-sample

-# A simple AngularJS module structure to create thirdy party libs
+# A simple AngularJS module structure to create thirdy party libs with CoffeeScript

 ## How to use